ihelpgithub/ihelpgithub/README.md

 - 👀 I’m interested in gaming
 - 🌱 I’m currently learning code.
 - 💞️ I’m looking to collaborate on nun.
-- 📫 How to reach me dont.
+- 📫 How to reach me... just comment on my post i will check it when i check it.

 <!---
 ihelpgithub/ihelpgithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.